 For the Diagon Alley sign, I searched for a board that was close in shape to the sign from the movies and painted it white.
 I gave the sign a little wear and tear by dry-brushing some black paint onto the edges.
 This was one of the easier signs I made – in comparison to some of the others!
 I used Cricut Stencil Material to create a stencil on my cutting machine and then used black acrylic paint to paint the wording and border.

 HOGWARTS SCHOOL OF WITCHCRAFT & WIZARDRY

-Fonts Used: Parry Hotter
+Font Used: Parry Hotter

 The sign for Hogwarts was a lot of fun to create since I wasn’t trying to recreate an actual sign.
 I knew I wanted the sign to have an image of Hogwarts and I found an outline of the Hogwarts castle online that was perfect!
-You can find the same one I used by doing an image search of “Hogwarts Graduate” and a ton of variations come up.
+You can find something similar to the one I used by doing an image search of “Hogwarts Graduate” and a ton of variations come up.
 I added the “School of Witchcraft and Wizardry” in smaller font to fit under the castle outline.